ryancog/ProffieConfig/docs/build.md

 Its job is to ensure necessary command line utilities are installed, make sure the 3rd party code ProffieConfig requires is downloaded, and compile the 3rd party libraries.

-There are two ways to run the init script, and they are not mutually exclusive.
+There are two ways to run the init script:
 1. Building for Native (i.e. Build on Linux for Linux or Build on macOS for macOS)
 2. Cross-Compiling for Windows (i.e Build on Linux/macOS for Windows)